orthdron/subatic/README.md

 ## Docker Compose Deployment

-We provide a `docker-compose.yml` file for easy deployment of Subatic, Subatic Transcoder, and PostgreSQL.
+We provide a `docker-compose.yml` file for easy deployment of Subatic, Subatic Transcoder, MinIo and PostgreSQL.
 To use it:

 1. Create a `.env` file (use .env.example) in the same directory as your `docker-compose.yml` file.
 2. Add all the required environment variables (listed below) to the `.env` file.